 This course will provide you with a comprehensive understanding of the ICH Q3D guideline on elemental impurities, to help you implement it effectively.

 Over four modules, you will examine the guideline and its scope in depth, evaluate the current challenges in implementation and receive guidance on constructing solid risk assessments.
 You will also be guided through relevant case study examples.
+The course will cover:

 Online academy is a new online, interactive and engaging education tool designed to maximise learning for professionals with busy schedules and/or small training budgets.

 The online academy brings alike professionals together and gives you the opportunity to share ideas and questions via the discussion forum creating your own professional community.
 Our on-demand feature means the content is available as and when you need it allowing greater flexibility to your professional development and learning.